The stochastic primitive equations with non-isothermal turbulent pressure: Introduction

 \section{Introduction}

-In this paper we introduce and study the stochastic primitive equation with \emph{non}-isothermal turbulent pressure and transport noise.
+In this paper, we introduce and study the stochastic primitive equation with \emph{non}-isothermal turbulent pressure and transport noise.
 The primitive equations are one of the fundamental models for geophysical flows used to describe oceanic and atmospheric dynamics.
-They are derived from the Navier-Stokes equations in domains where the vertical scale is much smaller than the horizontal scale by the small aspect ratio limit.
+They are derived from the Navier-Stokes equations on domains where the vertical scale is much smaller than the horizontal scale by the small aspect ratio limit.
 Additional information for the various versions of the deterministic primitive equations can be found, e.g.\ in \cite{Ped, Vallis06}.
 The introduction of additive and multiplicative noise into models for geophysical flows can be used on the one hand to account for numerical and empirical uncertainties and errors and on the other hand as subgrid-scale parameterizations for data assimilation, and ensemble prediction as described in the review articles \cite{Delsole04, Franzke14, Palmer19}.
-The primitive equations with non--isothermal turbulent pressure present a more intricate interplay between the velocity field and the temperature which leads to serious mathematical complications compared to the deterministic situation, see e.g.\ \cite{CT07,HH20_fluids_pressure}.
-The same difficulties also appear when comparing previous \emph{stochastic} perturbations of the primitive equations (see e.g.\ \cite{Primitive1,BS21,DEBUSSCHE20111123,Debussche_2012} and the references therein) with the one considered here.
+The primitive equations with non-isothermal turbulent pressure introduced here present a more intricate interplay between the velocity field and the temperature which leads to serious mathematical complications compared to the deterministic situation, see e.g.\ \cite{CT07,HH20_fluids_pressure}.
+The same difficulties also appear when comparing previously studied \emph{stochastic} perturbations of the primitive equations (see e.g.\ \cite{Primitive1,BS21,DEBUSSCHE20111123,Debussche_2012} and the references therein) with the one considered here.
 A discussion of these difficulties can be found in Subsection \ref{ss:novelty} below.
-The presence of the temperature in the balance for the turbulent pressure can be thought of as the large scale effect of thermal fluctuations acting on the small vertical dynamics.
-From a modeling point of view, a non--isothermal turbulent pressure may provide a new perspective on the contribution of the temperature on geophysical flows ruled by primitive equations.
-For instance, our hope is that the model introduced in the current paper can be used in the study of the influence of thermal fluctuations on oceanic streams.
+The presence of the temperature in the balance for the turbulent pressure can be thought of as the large-scale effect of thermal fluctuations acting on the small vertical dynamics.
+From a modelling point of view, a non-isothermal turbulent pressure may provide a new perspective on the contribution of the temperature on geophysical flows ruled by the primitive equations.
+For instance, we hope that the model introduced in the current paper can be used in the study of the influence of thermal fluctuations on oceanic streams.
 As in \cite{Primitive1}, we also consider dynamics driven by transport noise.
-Such type of noise was first introduced by R.H.~Kraichanan in the study of turbulent flows \cite{K68,K94} and it has been widely studied in the context of Navier-Stokes equations for turbulent flows, see \cite{MR01,MR04,HLN21_annals} for a physical justification and also \cite{BCF91,BCF92,MR05,F_intro,HLN19,AV21_NS} and the references therein for related mathematical results.
-Let us stress that the difficulties arising from the non--isothermal turbulent pressure are still present in absence of transport noise, see Subsection \ref{ss:novelty} for details.
+The latter was first introduced by R.H.~Kraichanan in the study of turbulent flows \cite{K68,K94}, and it has been widely studied in the context of the Navier-Stokes equations, see \cite{HLN21_annals,MR01,MR04} for a physical justification and also \cite{AV21_NS,BCF91,BCF92,F_intro,HLN19, MR05} and the references therein for related mathematical results.
+Let us stress that the difficulties arising from the non-isothermal turbulent pressure are still present in the absence of transport noise, see Subsection \ref{ss:novelty} for details.